markusressel/KutePreferences/README.md

 ## Create a KutePreferences ViewModel

-TODO: this needs a major rewrite for the compose implementation.

 Since **KutePreferences** provides navigation between categories, search and other things, you have to create a ViewModel for your preferences and extend the provided `KutePreferencesViewModel`.
 Make sure to call the `initPreferenceTree()` to setup the items that should be shown: